 Andrew's finely-crafted songs and nimble flatpicking seamlessly weave together humorous stories and poetic drama, while the musical soundscape traverses influences from Appalachia, spooky slide and jazzy blues, feisty anthems, and rustic folk.
 His shows are as likely to include humorous songs written with kindergarteners as some of his powerful collaborations with combat veterans coping with PTSD.

 Andrew did his first video webcast while stuck at home during the February 2010 "Snowpocalypse" that brought more two feet of snow to the mid-Atlantic region.
-With a captive audience and a Macbook, their generous donations covered the mortgage payment while he did a concert from his dining room.
+Using his Macbook to reach a captive audience whose generous donations during the show covered the mortgage payment as he did a full concert from his dining room.
 Since then Andrew has done several weeknight video webcasts each year including his annual Winter Holiday special, in large part to reach West Coast and European audiences more frequently.
-Due to the 2020 pandemic, audiences worldwide have arrived en masse at where Andrew's environmental instincts long hoped they could grow comfortable - at home enjoying an interactive live broadcast experience using a fraction of the fossil fuel energy that he'd use driving several thousand miles each tour.
+During the 2020 pandemic, audiences worldwide arrived en masse where Andrew's environmental instincts long hoped they could grow comfortable - at home enjoying an interactive live broadcast experience using a fraction of the fossil fuel energy that he'd use driving several thousand miles each tour.

 In 2020 Andrew has done many of his own concerts from home on YouTube and Facebook, produced a series of "livestreaminars" on researching family stories, and done Special Music Services live via Zoom for a dozen different Unitarian churches across the country.

 Equipment - Andrew typically uses Neumann and Shure condenser mics through a Focusrite Saffire 2i2 preamp and onboard FaceTime camera to broadcast through his 2020 Macbook Pro (16 GB RAM, 10th generation i5 2GHz processor).